klojang4j/klojang-templates/README.md

 ## Nested Templates

 In _Klojang Templates_ templates can be nested inside other templates (ad infinitum if you like).
-Why you would want that is explained in the next chapter.
+Why you would want to do that is explained in the next chapter.
 This chapter details the syntax for nested templates.

 There are, in fact, two ways to nest one template inside another: via